hpde/hpde.io/README.md

 **.xml** : Get a resource description in XML form
 **.json** : Get a resource description in JSON form
 **.html** : Get a formatted resource description

+## Support and Issues with HPDE.io and the SPASE landing pages

+The SPASE landing pages at HPDE.io are created automatically from SPASE XML descriptions in the HPDE repositories using code at [https://github.com/spase-group/spase-generate-pages](https://github.com/spase-group/spase-generate-pages)

+Issues can be reported at that [repo](https://github.com/spase-group/spase-generate-pages).

 ## Tips